Venue: Council Chamber, County Hall, The Rhadyr USK. View directions

 The report also raised concerns such as compliance issues over schools not meeting the minimum legal requirements for RVE teaching across key stages 3 and 4, limited resources including Welsh resources, some challenges in teaching methodologies and support/training given to teachers to make sure the quality of RVE education is adequate.

-There were questions raised around whether teachers had a good understanding of the distinction between RVE now in comparison to the former religious education, in terms of content and how it should be taught.
+There were questions raised around whether teachers had a good understanding of RVE now in comparison to the former religious education, in terms of content and how it should be taught.

-It was commented that, in some schools, RVE was not taught as a discrete subject but integrated into the broader Humanities curriculum, which is fine, but it was possible that the allocation of time and the importance given to RVE compared to the other Humanities subjects was diminished.
+It was commented that, in some schools, RVE was not taught as a discrete subject but integrated into the broader Humanities curriculum.
+It was possible that the allocation of time and the importance given to RVE compared to the other Humanities subjects could be diminished.

 WASACRE responded with concerns about the way that the survey was conducted accepting that it raised some valid points.
-It was noted that the scope of the research was based on 45 mainly secondary schools in Wales, but there was no clarity how the schools were selected or how the responses were given.
+It was noted that the scope of the research was based on 45 (mainly) secondary schools in Wales, but there was no clarity about how the schools were selected or how the responses were given.
 It was further discovered that the report was based on a Facebook survey.
-It was possible that claims of inadequate RVE provision weren't aligning with the experiences of other schools and regions.
+It is possible that claims of inadequate RVE provision wasn’t aligning with the experiences of other schools and regions.

-There was little acknowledgement that RVE in Wales only applied up to year 7 and 8 at the time of the research yet asked schools about RVE from year 7 to 9.
+There was little acknowledgement that RVE in Wales only applied up to year 7 and 8 at the time of the research, yet schools were asked about RVE from year 7 to 9.

 It was suggested that professional learning was lacking outside of one specific local authority and only one university was giving high quality RVE support.
-However, all schools are being supported to network and share resources and opportunities, and events and professional learning offered by EAS and other consortia to schools including bespoke sessions were not acknowledged.
+However, all schools are being supported to network and share resources and opportunities.
+Events and professional learning offered by EAS and other consortia to schools, including bespoke sessions, were not acknowledged.

 |